CameronWafer/Valorant/README.md

 ---

 ## Dataset Description: VLR.gg Professional Valorant Match Statistics
 This dataset contains detailed statistics from professional Valorant matches, sourced from VLR.gg—a leading platform for tracking competitive Valorant tournaments, players, and teams.
-The data has been collected via web scraping techniques or manually curated based on publicly available match data.

 ---

 ## Variables in the Dataset